FlexMeasures/flexmeasures/documentation/cli/commands.rst

 ``flexmeasures delete account-role``              Delete a tenant account role.
 ``flexmeasures delete account``                   Delete a tenant account & also their users (with assets and power measurements).
 ``flexmeasures delete user``                      Delete a user & also their assets and power measurements.
+``flexmeasures delete asset``                     Delete an asset & also its sensors and data.
 ``flexmeasures delete sensor``                    Delete a sensor and all beliefs about it.
 ``flexmeasures delete measurements``              Delete measurements (with horizon <= 0).
 ``flexmeasures delete prognoses``                 Delete forecasts and schedules (forecasts > 0).